carsonetb/Engine/parser/DOCUMENTATION.md

     varchange a + var b
     return a
 }

+When exiting a function, all variables created in said function (including arguments) will be deleted.
+To keep one, set a variable outside the function to it's value, or return that variable (as long as it has the return type of the function).

 ## Keyword: callfunc
 Once you've created a function, you can call it: